Avila University Data & Information Overview

 How Well Is Avila University Ranked?

-College Factual ranked Avila as #1,136 out of 1,715 colleges and universities in the country on its 2023 Best Colleges list.
+College Factual ranked Avila as #1,228 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
 This is an improvement over the previous year, when Avila held the #1,691 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Avila?

 Avila University has an acceptance rate of 42%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for Avila.

 Avila received ACT scores from 79% of accepted students.
 When looking at the 25th through the 75th percentile, ACT Composite scores ranged between 18 and 23.